infobot-pro/infobot-tinkoff-stt/README.md

 Node.JS library for [Tinkoff VoiceKit](https://voicekit.tinkoff.ru/) service.
 Library can work in stream mode or recognize stored audio file.

-To work with this library you need to obtain from Yandex Cloud:
+To work with this library you need to obtain from Tinkoff VoiceKit support:
 * API key
 * Secret key

-You can obtain them from Tinkoff VoiceKit support.

 ## Audio file recognition example:
 ```javascript